 THEN Trigger the campaign with a delay of 1 hour after the "IF" action (Added to Cart here)

 After you have set up the trigger conditions, create your segment filter under the All users in segment step as explained above.

 Next, select whether you want to include or exclude the users part of the Global control group.
 For more information, click here.

 Step 2: Audience

 Ad Account ID

 Select Ad Account ID.
-An Ad Account ID contains custom audience.
+An Ad Account ID contains a custom audience.
 And, custom audience contains users.
 So make sure you choose the correct Ad Account ID from the dropdown menu.

 You will notice the default Ad account ID auto-selected here.
 You configured the default Ad Account ID in the Facebook Audience settings page.
-You can go ahead and change the default selection any time.
+You can go ahead and change the default selection at any time.

 Add/delete users option